 There were 300 Hajdús settled in Kölesér and in Szalonta while 700 mounted Hajdú soldiers were settled in Kereki and Szoboszló.

-Sadly, the Hajdús lost their privileges in the 16th century, except for the six large Hajdú towns.
+Sadly, the Hajdús lost their privileges after the 16th century, except for the six large Hajdú towns.
 These towns had even the right to send their delegates to the Diet of the Kingdom of Hungary in the 18th century.

 There was a reform in 1880 when the frames of Hajdú County took shape, now it is called Hajdú-Bihar County in Hungary.